melo936/ChromiumHardening/flags/flags.md

 * #lite-video-force-override-decision
 * #overlay-strategies - **Occluded and unoccluded buffers (single-fullscreen,single-on-top,underlay)**
 	* Use this flag for Skylake or newer
+* #subframe-shutdown-delay
+	* This flags doesn't have any effect when `#disable-process-reuse` is enabled
+* #turn-off-streaming-media-caching-always
+* #turn-off-streaming-media-caching-on-battery

 **These flags are not intented for every device, but worth testing.**